harriebird/clonezilla-web/README.md

 ### Ignore ESLint on some false-positive errors

-ESLint helps quickly pinpoint problems in the code.
+ESLint helps to quickly pinpoint problems in the code.
 This project currently uses ESLint for CSS, TS/JS, and Markdown files in the project.
 By default, ESLint is activated as a pre-commit task with the help of husky.
 ESLint is undeniably helpful to have, but there are some instances that it should be disabled for some lines of code that are detected as false-positives.